radius-project/radius/docs/content/tutorial/dapr-microservices.md

 This defines the basic structure of an application.
 This declaration:

-- Defines an application with the variable name of `app`
+- Defines an application resource with the variable name of `app`
 - Assigns the name `dapr-hello` to the application resource that will be created

 The syntax of Bicep is similar to JSON with a few differences.
-Top level declarations like `application` declare a variable, and are followed by an equals-sign `=` an then an object.
+Declarations start with `resource`.
+They also declare a variable, and assign a resource type, and then are followed by an equals-sign `=` and then an object.

 {{% alert title="💡 Declarations" color="primary" %}}
 Declarations in Bicep have symbolic (variable) names associated with them.
 The variable name `app` could be used in this file to reference the application in other declarations.
 The value of the `name` property (`dapr-hello`) is what will be used to identify the application during management operations.